ilhamrzr/kalkulator/README.md

-Note : Im try this using windows
+Note : I tried this using windows